marcel-goldschen-ohm/NEU-365P-385L-Spring-2024/docs/statistical-inference.md

 6. Sampling distribution
 7. Central limit theorem
 8. Confidence interval
-9. Bootstrap
+9. Bootstrap resampling
 10. Hypothesis testing
+    - Permutation test
     - Logical implications of assuming a null hypothesis to be true
     - p-value (what it is and what it isn't) and rare events
-    - Permutation test

 Other resources of interest: